🛡️ EV Research Tool

 How does the Charge Port's warranty score work?

-We score every EV on a 100-point scale across five weighted dimensions: duration (25 pts — 10 yr = full marks), mileage (25 pts — 150K+ = full marks), State-of-Health floor (20 pts — 70%+ = full marks), capacity-loss language clarity (15 pts — explicit coverage beats vague "defect" language), and transferability (15 pts — full second-owner coverage = full marks).
+We score every EV on a 100-point scale across five weighted dimensions: duration (25 pts — 10 yr = full marks), mileage (25 pts — 175K+ = full marks), State-of-Health floor (25 pts — an explicit graduated 80% floor = full marks; a 70% floor scores about 22), explicit capacity-loss coverage (15 pts — the booklet covers gradual capacity loss, not just defects), and transferability (10 pts — full second-owner coverage).
 The final score is cross-verified against the manufacturer's published warranty booklet, not dealer-quoted terms.

 Related warranty reading